Submitted by Sarah Kingsbury on Thu, 03/09/2017 - 14:00

 - Dark as a backdrop.
 If you’ve got a dark room behind a brightly lit subject, you may not want to see details back there.
 With HDR off, nobody ever needs to know about the mess the shadows are hiding.

 *Pro-Tip: On the iPhone, you can turn on a setting that saves both the HDR photo and the standard photo, which means you can compare and choose after the fact without having to worry about whether or not using HDR will ruin or improve your shot.
 We’ll cover this setting in How to Use HDR on an iPhone below.

 HDR iPhone Settings & Options

-First, decide whether or not you want your iPhone to save just the HDR photo or both the HDR photo and the normal photo.
+First, if you have an iPhone X and earlier, you need to decide whether or not you want your iPhone to save just the HDR photo, or both the HDR photo and the normal photo.
 The pro of saving both is that you can review each and choose which you like the best.
 The con is that saving both takes up more storage on your iPhone, which isn't a problem if you go through your photos and delete the version you don’t want to keep.
 But it’s something to keep in mind.